dukess/bsb_lan_ajax/README.md

 # AJAX web interface for <A HREF="https://github.com/fredlcore/bsb_lan/">BSB_lan</A> project

 ## Benefits:
 - Saving flash memory for future features and functions (more than 39kB for German language and more than 150kB for multi-byte alphabets).
 You can still use Arduino Mega with interface board v.2 (deprecated, last official release with v.2 support is <A HREF="https://github.com/fredlcore/bsb_lan/releases/tag/v0.44">0.44</A> but it works with 2.x).
-You do not need Arduino Due, but it certainly supported too.
+You do not need Arduino Due or ESP32 boards, but it certainly supported too.
 - Modern interface (Oh, yeah)
 - More comfort experience on mobile device.
 - Easy for customization and expansion.

 ## Disadvantages:
 - *First* run will be slower because SD card and network interface throughput is low (50~70kB/s for Mega and LAN 5100).
 - Need more browser RAM (up to ~20MB per interface instance).
-But category caching can be disabled.
+Category caching can be disabled for decreasing memory consumption.

 ## Requirements
 - Hardware: same as for BSB_lan project.
 SD card needed.